• Português

 February 20, 2026

-Which regions experience excessive heat and excessive working hours?
+Which regions experience the highest levels of extreme heat exposure combined with excessive working hours?

 The visualisation allows you to combine each element of decent work as well as climate hazards to answer your own questions.